Rei-SwitchBot/faq/en-us/Lock Pro.md

 2. Make sure SwitchBot Lock Pro and SwitchBot Hub products have been added to your App and your device firmware version is up to date.

-3. Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
+3. Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Third-party Service (the Third-party Service option has been removed).
 Simply place the Lock Pro near the Hub, within Bluetooth range, and it will automatically connect to the Hub.

 4. Set up a widget in the SwitchBot App.